 Though later-model examples received engine and suspension improvements that honed its dynamic precision, the Dodge Viper never lost its raw edge and lack of polish.
 With its cramped cabin, hellacious noise levels, rough ride, antiquated interior controls and leg-singeing side pipes, this no-nonsense supercar made a pretty lousy daily driver or road-trip companion.
 Still, for those seeking a back-to-basics, wickedly intense all-American muscle machine, there's nothing quite like a Dodge Viper.

-Most Recent Dodge Viper
+Used Dodge Viper Models

-At its debut, the V10 was 8.3 liters in size and generated 500 hp and 525 pound-feet of torque.
-Only the roadster was available.
+The second-generation Dodge Viper was produced from 2003 through 2010, initially as an open-top roadster.
+The 8.3-liter V10 engine generated 500 hp and 525 pound-feet of torque.
 Power was sent to the rear wheels through a six-speed manual transmission and a standard limited-slip differential.
 Detail changes were limited only to colors and trim for the next couple years until 2006, when the SRT-10 coupe debuted along with a 10-hp increase.

 In 1999 the Viper received bigger wheels, optional Connolly leather inside, power mirrors and a remote release for the coupe's glass hatch.
 A track-biased Viper ACR trim level also became available that year.
-Used Dodge Viper shoppers might also want to note that a fairly significant feature -- antilock brakes -- did not become available until 2001.
+Used Dodge Viper shoppers might also want to note that a fairly significant feature — antilock brakes — did not become available until 2001.

-Read the most recent 2016 Dodge Viper review.
+Read the most recent 2017 Dodge Viper review.

 If you are looking for older years, visit our used Dodge Viper page.